 I run the above company as a sole trader, and have done so since autumn 2010.

 I deal in virtual transcription services, i.e. receiving pre-recorded audio conversations, meetings, interviews, dictations, etc. and turning them into documents.
-These are typed up to produce clear, accurate printed transcripts, supplied in a presentation folder.
-I work quickly (it’s always me doing the work – about 70 words per minute), and use a transcribing foot pedal – to progress speedily and accurately through any given job.
-Digital audio files can be uploaded / downloaded remotely and easily through email attachments or Dropbox, SendThisFile, etc.
+These are typed up to produce clear, accurate transcripts, supplied in a Word document.
+I work quickly (it’s always me doing the work – about 80 words per minute), and use a transcribing foot pedal – to progress speedily and accurately through any given job.
+Customers’ digital, audio files can be uploaded remotely, securely and easily through SendThisFile, Dropbox, etc.

 If you’ve taken the time to Google “Paul Cardin” or “WirralInItTogether”, you may have come across my About.me page.
-Here, I describe briefly, my experiences as both a whistleblower and a complainant.
+Here, I provide a link to my blog, where I describe my experiences as both a whistleblower and a complainant.

 During my difficulties, I found that one particular manager refused to record or correctly minute our meetings, opting instead to take non-verbatim notes.
 The problem with these was much of the essential detail, and particularly that which was advantageous to me, was deliberately discarded when the notes were typed up, damaging my case.